codess-aus/DP-100/Experiment.md

 The **run.start_logging** method is used for interactive runs, such as those executed from a Jupyter notebook.
 This method logs metrics to the experiment's run record.

 The **ScriptRunConfig** class is used to create an object that contains both training environment configuration information as well as a training script.
 This ScriptRunConfig object can be used to initiate a fully configured training run as part of a machine learning experiment.

+Azure Machine Learning supports several locations for storing experiment output.
+Files can be saved to storage on the local compute instance, but these files do not persist across training runs.
+To store files for later analysis and review, you should use an Azure Machine Learning datastore, or you should write to the outputs or logs folders. *Files written to the ./logs folder are uploaded in real time*.

+*Files written to the outputs folder persist across experiments, but they are not uploaded in real time*.

+The **run.log("experiment_output",O)** method can be used to log scalar string or numerical values.
+This method does not upload output files.

+The **run.get_file_names()** method is used to list all files that have been stored by the training run.